 Don’t keep your new hire waiting for the tools that will make them successful.
 Plan ahead.
 If they need a computer, pass codes, cell phone or company credit card, for example, have all these essentials ready to go when they arrive.
 They will help your new employee to hit the ground running which ultimately leads to a more productive worker.

 Lets face it, changing jobs or walking into a new environment is one of life’s biggest stressors.
+Having employees leave that first day with good quotes of First Impressions is crucial.
 If you can help your new employee feel valued early on, you will accelerate the process of them becoming a strong contributor to your company.
 Think of it this way; recruiting doesn’t stop after job acceptance but rather 30 days after your new team member has been in their position.
 You know the rest of the story.
 When you take full advantage of your one opportunity to do on-boarding well, guess what happens to your retention program?